Mazda Miata - Mudflaps

 For the passenger side, just do the same thing.
 I also cleaned out the wheel well pretty good before installing the mudflaps, since the liner shouldn’t be seeing daylight again anytime soon.
 Might as well make it clean.

 Final result!
-Barely noticable, but it will keep my Miata much cleaner.
+Barely noticeable, but it will keep my Miata much cleaner.